 These banana bread brownies are a new dessert recipe in our family of two, but I know that they are going to be one I make again and again.

 Even Ben, whose dessert preferences are notoriously limited to burned chocolate chip cookies—don’t get me started—and cookies ‘n’ cream ice cream, was a big fan, which in our house, is a BIG DEAL.
-I hope these banana bread-meets-brownie bars are smash in your family too!
+I hope these banana bread-meets-brownie bars are a smash in your family too!

 Banana Bread Brownies